crypticcoin-renewed/librustcrypticcoin/components/f4jumble/README.md

 An implementation of the F4Jumble algorithm, an unkeyed variable-width permutation.

-F4Jumble is used by Zcash Unified Addresses and Unified Viewing Keys to prevent certain kinds of malleation attacks, and is specified by [ZIP 316](https://zips.z.cash/zip316).
+F4Jumble is used by Crypticcoin Unified Addresses and Unified Viewing Keys to prevent certain kinds of malleation attacks, and is specified by [ZIP 316](https://zips.z.cash/zip316).

 ## License